percona/portal-doc/docs/advisors/checks/mongodb-fcv-mismatch.md

 # MongoDB FeatureCompatibilityVersion

 ## Description
-This check warns if there is a mismatch between the MongoDB version and the internal FCV parameter setting.
+This check warns if there is a mismatch between the MongoDB version and the value of the internal FCV (Feature Compatibility Version) parameter.

 ## Resolution